 Another example of fostering positivity online is by creating a channel centered around an interest or hobby you feel passionate about.
 I find that Twitter is a great medium for this.

 I am a long-time fan of the soap opera The Young and the Restless and enjoy casually bantering about the show.
-I created a Twitter feed earlier this year that is exclusively geared towards the show and by mutually following other fans, I built a small community with the same enthusiasm for the show where we can light-heartedly gossip and banter about the show’s latest storylines.
+I created a Twitter feed earlier this year that is exclusively geared towards the show.
+By mutually following other fans, I built a small community with the same enthusiasm for the show where we can light-heartedly gossip and banter about the latest storylines.
 And what’s great about this feed is that it is devoid of any negativity.
 Everyone is respectful, even if they don’t agree with your opinion.

 Words of Enlightenment